 Luxord is still the picture of politeness back in the Grey Area, he doesn’t even seem to mind.
 Xigbar gets a playful dig at you for leaving, but that’s about the worst of it.
 In fact, the biggest surprise of all is that Saïx isn’t even mad.
 In fact… he promotes you!
 Again, promotions are tied to major bosses.
 But that doesn’t make it feel any less out-of-keeping with the previous scene!

 Let’s take a look.
 There’s another Slot Releaser, but no Level Up this time.
 Hi-Ethers are on sale at last, making Elixirs very easy to synth, along with all the –ra level spells we’ve unlocked (even Cura, which is brand new).
 Our first Magic Lv 3 panel is available.
 There are 2 Dodge Roll Lv + panels, though they’re presently useless without a linked Dodge Roll panel to install them in (you only have the unlinked Dodge Roll panel from the start of the game at the moment).
-Representing the opposite failure, we have a linked Aerial Recovery panel with no upgrades!
-Thankfully, you can synth some upgrade panels for Aerial Recovery soon, and they’re not flat Lv+ upgrades but specialized upgrades that give you special powers.
+On the flip side, we have a linked Aerial Recovery panel with no upgrades!
+Thankfully, you can synth some upgrade panels for Aerial Recovery soon, but they’re not flat Lv+ upgrades.
+Rather, they’re specialized upgrades that give you special, Aerial Recovery-related powers.
 If you’re interested in that, I personally like the Quick Recovery panel.
 Rounding out the shop, we’ve got some crap: that is to say, a questionable panel called Auto-Lock that I hate.
 It locks on to any enemy nearby, whether you want to or not.
 Pass.

 There are also new Gears, one in the Heart Shop, and the rest will require Gear Component B’s.
-Since you’ll be able to pick Gear Component B’s up off of Grey Caprices (not that that’s a very palatable process) in the very next mission, I’ll describe the associated Gears right now.
+Since you’ll be able to pick Gear Component B’s up off of Grey Caprices in the very next mission (not that that’s a very palatable process), I’ll describe the associated Gears right now.

 - The single gear from the Heart Shop is the Prestige Gear, which gives you the Total Eclipse, a Gear with some handy alternate combos (the kind you trigger with the Y button).
 Those alternate combos are going to become omnipresent from this point on, and the Total Eclipse (and one other blade in this set) have some particularly good ones in my opinion.
 The Total Eclipse’s abilities are mostly SOS-focused: Defender and Striker in slots 1 and 2, and the less impressive Combo-Block, the ability to block in the middle of your own combos, in slot 3.
 The Prestige Gear+ is also available as a Gear Component B synthesis.
 The Total Eclipse+ replaces Combo-Block with the much more impressive Brick Wall.
 Definitely worth getting, unless you’d rather get…